ddev/ddev/docs/content/users/usage/faq.md

 ### My browser redirects `http` URLs to `https`

-Several browsers want you to use `https`, so will automatically redirect you to the `https` version of a site.
-This may not be what you want, and when it redirects it may break things.
-For example, the Apache SOLR web UI often doesn't work with `https`, and when it redirects it can break things.
+Several browsers want you to use `https`, so they will automatically redirect you to the `https` version of a site.
+This may not be what you want, and things may break on redirect.
+For example, the Apache SOLR web UI often doesn't work with `https`, and when it redirects it things might break.

 To solve this for your browser, see: